hmsiccbl/screensaver-docs/_includes/server.md

 * Set the `STATIC_ROOT` to the location where static files will be served from (this is the "docroot" of the application).
 * Set a `SECRET_KEY`
 * Logging configuration: note that output log file locations should be accessible from all webserver instances.
+* `TEMP_FILE_DIR`:
-* Set the `TEMP_FILE_DIR` to a directory location for temporary files created during download operations; this directory should be visible to all server instances.
+  * directory location for temporary files created during download operations; this directory should be visible to all server instances.
+  * Note: temporary files are created to minimize runtime memory requirements for file downloads, and in some cases to enable asynchronous downloads.
+In cases where these files can not be removed immediately on completion of streaming to the HTTP socket; these files are periodically purged; see reports.api.base._clear_old_files for details.
+  * `TEMP_FILE_DIR_MAX_BYTES` is set to 2GB by default

 * Set the `WELL_STRUCTURE_IMAGE_DIR` to serve compound images; this directory must be visible from all webserver instances.
 * Configure background processing settings:
   * Background processing is off by default